ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 # Increasing block storage volume capacity
 {: #expanding-block-storage-volumes}

-For {{site.data.keyword.block_storage_is_short}} data volumes, when you create and attach a volume to a virtual server instance, you can later increase the size of the volume in the UI, CLI, or API.
+For {{site.data.keyword.block_storage_is_short}} data volumes, when you create and attach a volume to a virtual server instance, you can later increase the size of the volume in the UI, from the CLI, or with the API.
 {: shortdesc}

 ## Expand block storage volumes in the UI